 The following is a guest post by John Cortines, author of True Riches: What Jesus Really Said About Money and Your Heart.
-If you’d like to submit a guest post to Money Q&A, be sure to check out our guest posting guidelines.
+If you’d like to submit a guest post about financial peace or some other topic for Money Q&A, be sure to check out our guest posting guidelines.

 We all want financial peace.
 It’s easy to think that financial peace comes from achieving our long-term goals, and then kicking back and fading into a pleasant sunset, sipping a margarita.
 Unfortunately, despite how popular this method of financial planning and thinking may be, it simply doesn’t represent how the human brain works and is thus a recipe for disappointment.

 When someone asked John Rockefeller how much money was enough, he reputedly quipped, “Just a little bit more.”
 The book of Ecclesiastes from the Jewish scriptures teaches that “Whoever loves money never has enough; whoever loves wealth is never satisfied with their income.”